MikeyBronowski/mikeybronowski.github.io/_posts/2021-10-12-t-sql-tuesday-143-short code examples.md

 ## Loop through

+I found this method really helpful in some situations where I had to run multiple commands that were dynamically generated.
+In the below example it is all static, but you should get the idea.

 ```tsql
 -- create a table with commands
 DROP TABLE IF EXISTS [@@@]; CREATE TABLE [@@@] ([@] int, [@@] nvarchar(400));